 - How you intend to use the funds you receive.

-- Simplified Application Process: Rather than filling out multiple loan applications for every bank, a good consulting company or broker can shop a single application to multiple lenders.
+- Simplified Application Process.
+Rather than wasting your time filling out multiple loan applications for every bank, we shop a single application to multiple lenders.

 - Better Loan Terms: The ability to apply to several lenders at once often means receiving several loan offers, so you’ll have more choices when selecting your terms and conditions.

-- Faster Approvals: Most loan consulting companies have established relationships with a vast network of lenders, which means your application goes directly to banks who are most likely to approve your loan.
+- Faster Approvals: We have established relationships with a vast network of lenders, which means your application goes directly to banks who are most likely to approve your loan.